 - Provide the tenant with an Environmental Protection Agency (EPA)-approved pamphlet about the dangers of lead-based paint.

 - Provide additional records or reports about the presence or hazards of any known lead-based paint in the unit.
 For multi-unit buildings with common areas, this includes information from building-wide evaluations.

 The following lease agreement disclosures and addendums are not required by Louisiana law in residential lease agreements, but either help reduce future conflicts with tenants or reduce legal liability for landlords.

 - Medical Marijuana Use – it is recommended to state where marijuana use is and isn’t allowed on the property so that expectations are clear.
-Louisiana law allows landlords to restrict marijuana usage to non-smoking methods only or control where users can smoke so as to not interfere with other tenants.
+Louisiana law allows landlords to restrict marijuana usage to non-smoking methods only or control where users can smoke to not interfere with other tenants.

-- Move-in Checklist – it is recommended to provide an itemized list of damages to the property before move-in to make sure tenants are responsible for any serious damages that occur during the lease term.
+- Move-in Checklist – it is recommended to provide an itemized list of damages to the property before move-in to make sure tenants are responsible for any serious or negligent damages that occur during the lease term.
 This can be attached to the lease agreement or signed as a separate document.